fasiha/mudderjs/README.md

 base.decode('国国海区上徐市徐汇'); // returns '19901230'
 ```

-Finally, [@Eclipse’s observation](http://stackoverflow.com/a/2510928/500207) really elucidated the connection between strings and numbers, thereby explaining what mathematical vein @m69’s algorithm was ad hocly tapping. @Eclipse suggested converting a string to a number and then *treating the result as a fraction between 0 and 1*.
+Finally, [@Eclipse’s observation](http://stackoverflow.com/a/2510928/500207) really elucidated the connection between strings and numbers, and explaining the mathematical vein that @m69’s algorithm was ad hocly tapping. @Eclipse suggested converting a string to a number and then *treating the result as a fraction between 0 and 1*.
 That is, just place a radix-point before the first digit (in the given base) and perform arithmetic on it.
+(In this document, I use “radix” and “base” interchangeably.)

-**Innovations** Mudder.js (this dependency-free JavaScript/ES2015 library) is a generalization of @m69’s algorithm that operates on *arbitrary JavaScript strings* instead of strings containing lowercase `a-z` characters: your strings can contain, e.g., 日本語 characters or 🔥 emoji.
+**Innovations** Mudder.js (this dependency-free JavaScript/ES2015 library) is a generalization of @m69’s algorithm.
+It operates on strings containing *arbitrary substrings* instead of just lowercase `a-z` characters: your strings can contain, e.g., 日本語 characters or 🔥 emoji.
 (Like @m69’s algorithm, you do have to specify upfront the universe of stringy symbols to operate on.)

 You can ask Mudder.js for `N ≥ 1` strings that sort between two input strings.
-(You could use @m69’s original algorithm recursively on its outputs and get `2^m ≥ N` strings, then just take `N` of them.)
+These strings will be as short as possible.

 These are possible because Mudder.js converts strings to non-decimal-radix (non-base-10), arbitrary-precision fractional numbers between 0 and 1.
 Having obtained numeric representations of strings, it’s straightforward to compute their average, or midpoint, `(a + b) / 2`, or even `N` intermediate points `a + (b - a) / N * i` for `i` going from 1 to `N - 1`, using the long addition and long division you learned in primary school.
 (By avoiding native floating-point, Mudder.js can handle arbitrarily-long strings, and generalizes @Eclipse’s suggestion.)

-Because numbase made it look so fun, as a bonus, Mudder.js can convert regular JavaScript integers to strings.
+Because `numbase` made it look so fun, as a bonus, Mudder.js can convert regular JavaScript integers to strings.
 You may specify a multi-character string for each digit.
 Therefore, should the gastronome in you invent a ternary (radix-3) numerical system based on today’s meals, with 0=🍌🍳☕️, 1=🍱, and 2=🍣🍮, Mudder.js can help you rewrite (42)<sub>10</sub>, that is, 42 in our everyday base 10, as (🍱🍱🍣🍮🍌🍳☕️)<sub>breakfast, lunch, and dinner</sub>.

 **This document** This document is a Markdown file that I edit in Atom.
-It contains code blocks that I can run in Node.js via Hydrogen, an Atom plugin that talks to ijs using the Jupyter (formerly IPython Notebook) protocol, which in turn talks to Node.
-I don’t keep a terminal window open to Node: all development, including scratch work and test snippets, happens in this Markdown file and goes through Hydrogen.
+It contains code blocks that I can run in Node.js via Hydrogen, an Atom plugin that talks to Node over the Jupyter protocol (formerly IPython Notebook).
+I don’t have a terminal window open: all development, including scratch work and test snippets, happens in this Markdown file and goes through Hydrogen.

-This workflow allowed me to make this document into a heavily-edited diary of the process of writing the library.
-While this file contains the final code as written to `.js` files, I also explain the experimentation that led to design decisions, the alternatives to those decisions, opportunities for improvements, references, and numerous asides.
+This workflow allows this document to be a heavily-edited diary of writing the library.
+You, the reader, can see not just the final code but also the experimentation, design choices and decisions and alternatives, opportunities for improvement, references, and asides.

+The result of evaluating all code blocks is included at the bottom of each code block (using custom Atom [plugins](https://github.com/fasiha/atom-papyrus-sedge)).

+Furthermore, all source code files and configuration files included in this repository are derived from code blocks in *this* Markdown file.
+This is done by another plugin that goes through this document and pipes code blocks to external files.

 In this way, this document is a primitive (or futuristic?) riff on literate programming, the approach discovered and celebrated by Donald Knuth.

-This Markdown document can be read on GitHub or npmjs.
-It can be edited and evaluated in Atom.

-I will have custom Atom macros that insert the results of evaluating code blocks right into this file.

-I’ll soon write more Atom macros that pipe out some code blocks to their own file, thereby creating the files needed by the modern JavaScript/ES2015 ecosystem (`package.json`, Rollup and Babel configs, the actual JavaScript code files), which you can then download and use in your own projects.

-I’m also planning on writing a small library that converts this Markdown file to a live-coding-enabled webapp, where you can read the exposition, like on GitHub, but where the code blocks are fully editable and real-time-executable in the browser.
+Besides reading this document passively on GitHub or npmjs.org, you will eventually be able to read it as an interactive, live-coding webapp, where each code block is editable and executable in your browser.
+This in turn makes it a riff on [Alan Kay’s vision](http://blog.klipse.tech/javascript/2016/06/20/blog-javascript.html) for interactive programming environments for *readers* as well as writers.

 ## Plan
 Since we must convert strings to arbitrary-radix digits, and back again, this library includes enhanced versions of